ardhi/Leaflet.MousePosition/README.md

 `latFormatter:` Custom function to format the latitude value.
 Defaults to undefined

+`lngFormatters:` Array of custom functions to format the longitude value.
+When the mouse position control is clicked, the lngFormatter will be advanced to the next function in the array.

+`latFormatters:` Array of custom functions to format the latitude value.
+When the mouse position control is clicked, the latFormatter will be advanced to the next function in the array.

 `prefix:` A string to be prepended to the coordinates.
 Defaults to the empty string ‘’.